BGhoster/Write-Ups/TryHackMe Bugged.md

 ```

 ## Decoding initial message
-After some time we see a long base64 string that does not match everything else being logged.
-Decoding the base64 shows us the what is publishing the suspicious things.
+After some time, we see a long Base64 string that does not match everything else being logged.
+Decoding the Base64 shows us what is publishing the suspicious things.
 ![[Pasted image 20240610205607.png]]

 ## Publishing a message